davidellavalle/Sentiment-Analysis/README.md

 Lemmatize and stem both generate the root form of the word except stem may generate a word that doesn’t exist in the dictionary therefore lemmatization is used more widely than stemming.
 The core principal behind these 2 approaches is that we need to convert all words to their base form in order to reduce the number of unique words.
 Stemming: process of reducing words to their word stem, base or root form.
 It essentially chops off letters from the end until the stem is reached (eg boater, boating, boats -> "Boat")

 To achieve several of these results I have used the **Regular Expressions (Regex)**: a special character sequence that helps matching or finding other strings or set of strings using that sequence as a pattern.

+To evaluate the performance of the models I used the following evaluation metrics:

+- Accuracy and Kappa
+- Confusion matrix with plot
+- ROC Curve

+## Plots

+Positive and negative wordlcoud - [instructions followed](https://re-thought.com/creating-wordclouds-in-python/) distribution of Tweets - Positive vs Negative

 ## NLP